A refinement of a result of Andrews and Newman on the sum of minimal excludants: Abstract

 \section{Abstract}

-We find an interesting refinement of a result due to Andrews and Newman, that is, the sum of minimal excludants over all the partitions of a number $n$ equals the number of distinct parts partitions of $n$ into two colors.
-In addition, we also study $k^{th}$ moments of minimal excludants by means of generalizing the aforementioned result.
+In this article, we refine a result of Andrews and Newman, that is, the sum of minimal excludants over all the partitions of a number $n$ equals the number of partitions of $n$ into distinct parts with two colors.
+As a consequence, we find congruences modulo 4 and 8 for the functions appearing in this refinement.
+We also conjecture three further congruences for these functions.
+In addition, we also initiate the study of $k^{th}$ moments of minimal excludants.
 At the end, we also provide an alternate proof of a beautiful identity due to Hopkins, Sellers and Stanton.